- 30 High School Clubs You Can Start Now - November 17, 2017

 If you mention a certain political affiliation or belief in your application that is contrary to the political leaning of the university, the admissions committee may have reason to question how well you would fit into the campus community.
 While colleges like to have diversity of thought, they still like to make sure that their students will feel comfortable on campus.

-Thus, while the college admissions process does not necessarily steer you away from talking about politics on your college application, you should be careful how you talk about it and the phrasing you use so as to not give the admissions committees the wrong impression.
+Thus, while the college admissions process does not necessarily steer you away from talking about politics on your college application, you should be careful about how you talk about it and the phrasing you use so as to not give the admissions committees the wrong impression.

 How to Talk about Politics on Your College Application